 For proactive chats, you can select a specific agent.

 If you edit the proactive rule, click on Advanced settings, and under specific agent, you can choose whether you want the bot to send that message or a specific human.

 We recommend you have at least 1 agent when you using a bot because, without any agents, proactive chats will not work.

 If you are on an Enterprise plan, then we recommend you make the most of the Routing by tag feature to set up some human proactive chats, and robot proactive chats.

 If you go to the human agents under Settings, and edit their profile, you can add a “human” tag, if you edit the bot, you can add a “robot” (5) tag.

 Then go Proactive chat, edit the rules, and under view advanced settings, you can assign chats by Tags (6.1) and choose to add a human tag or a robot tag (6.2).
 The messages can be configured, so that if they come from the Bot, it says Hey, I’m a robot, or whatever wording you would like to add.

-Please note that adding a chatbot will take up one agent license on your account.
+Please note that adding a chatbot will take up one agent license on your account, and it is available on Professional and Enterprise plans.
 If you have any questions about this please come and chat with us.